SEND Local Offer

 How does the early years setting know if children need extra help and what should I do if I think my child may have special educational needs or disabilities?

 All children attending my childminding setting are monitored and observed in line with the Early Years Foundation Stage, a 2 year old development check is carried out (summative assessment), a termly progress review is noted onto each child’s EYFS progress summary sheet (formative assessment), WOW moments & achievements and planned next steps are noted in each child’s memory book and shared with parents, any concerns regarding development will be discussed as they arise.

 The needs of the children who are new to my provision are identified through discussions with their parents/carers and any other professionals involved with the family – this enables me to identify the starting points to update into their online WhatsApp Group.

-Parents can view their child’s online Tapestry Learning Journey at any time that suits them and they can easily add comments.
+Parents can view their child’s online WhatsApp Group at any time that suits them and they can easily add comments.
 At the beginning and end of each day there is time for you to talk with me, or you can contact me via email, facebook business page, phone calls, text messages or through my website.
 I am happy to communicate with parents in whichever way that they find easiest.
 I am happy to be contacted outside of work hours to discuss children’s development should they feel this would be easier than in working hours.

 How will the early years setting staff support my child?